nothinglo/AI-Final-Project/README.md

 	TBA.

+Schedule:
 	2015/05/12-2015/05/19:
 		1. reaserch problem for generate different level
 		2. write code for solve sudoku
 		3. more efficiency algorithm
 		4. discuss what type board is easy or difficult
 		5. simple visualize solve process